Electricity Rates by State (2026): Where Yours Ranks - article hero image

 How to Get a Lower Rate Per kWh

 Start with the biggest lever: shop your supply rate if you live in a deregulated state.
 Texas, Ohio, Pennsylvania, and Massachusetts all allow residential switching.
-Tools like ElectricRates.org pull real-time rates so you can compare in minutes.
+Tools like ElectricRates.org pull current rates so you can compare in minutes.

 Lock in fixed rates when prices are low.
 Winter months often bring cheaper plans because demand drops.
 A 12-month fixed rate protects you from summer spikes.